 While SAD affects people differently, symptoms most commonly begin is in October or November and end in March or April.
 However, it is possible to experience symptoms before or after this time.

 Generally speaking, there are two types of SAD: wintertime and summertime.

 - daytime fatigue

 - feelings of hopelessness

-- restlessness and irritability
+- increased irritability

-- loss of interest in hobbies and activities
+- lack of interest in social activities

 - weight gain

-- increased libido
+- increased restlessness

 - weight loss